ko-lja/Venus/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the GNU Lesser General Public License v3.0—see the LICENSE file for details.